EOgundimu300/grHeckmanSelect/README.md

 ##################################################################################
-# Group variable selection in nonignorable missing data using LASSO, SCAD and MCP.
+# Group variable selection in nonignorable missing data using LASSO, SCAD, MCP, SELO and SICA.
 ##################################################################################

 **Description**

-Group variable selection in nonignorable missing data using LASSO, SCAD and MCP.
+Group variable selection in nonignorable missing data using LASSO, SCAD, MCP, SELO and SICA.

 **Usage**